drizkys/Salifort-Motor/README.md

 ## Business Understanding
 According to HR dataset, 83% employee left the company.
-It is important to understand what factors encourage employee left the company in order to create employee retention strategy
+It is important to understand what factors encourage employee left the company in order to create employee retention strategy.

+## Data Understanding